-You could either have twenty-five six-year-olds running around trashing your house like a kegger with Capri Suns, or you could let them loose in the great outdoors where being wild is welcome.
-We’ll gladly take option two!
-And thankfully, in Los Angeles, there’s no shortage of parks perfect for your kid’s next birthday bash.
-Follow us along as we reveal the best outdoor party spots that will make not only the birthday boy or girl happy, but the parents too.
+Would you rather have a loud pack of six-year-olds running around your house, fueled by Capri Suns, or would you rather let them loose in the great outdoors where being wild is welcome?
+We’re taking option two and thankfully, in Los Angeles, there’s no shortage of parks perfect for your kid’s next birthday bash.
+Here are the best outdoor party spots that will make not only the birthday boy or girl happy, but the parents too.

 photo: Christopher R. via Yelp